wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a name="SampleTF"></a>
 <a name="KnownGoodProjects"></a>

-## 4) Sample Terraform Code
+## 5) Get sample Terraform code

 PROTIP: It's too dangerous to start from scratch because misconfigurations can cost large cloud bills and leak valuable data.
-So let's learn from others.
+So we need to help each other on a collaborative mutual "known-secure" platform.

 PROTIP: Begin with your cloud vendor selection.
-Going directly to a Kubernetes cloud service is the least time-consuming (but costs the most).
+Going directly to a Kubernetes cloud service is the least time-consuming approach.
+But that costs more money.

 <table border="1" cellpadding="4" cellspacing="0">
 <tr><th> Cloud